tardis-sn/tardis/docs/development/pr_docs.rst

 Documentation Preview
 *********************

 Most of the time it's enough to build the documentation locally and see how things are going.
 But sometimes it's nice to share our changes and get some feedback from other collaborators.

-Unfortunately, GitHub Pages does not provide a simple way to preview documentation changes from a pull request (as ReadTheDocs does) but there's a way to achieve this that suits for most of our use cases.
+Unfortunately, GitHub Pages does not provide a simple way to preview documentation changes from pull requests (as ReadTheDocs does) but there's a way to achieve this that suits for most of our use cases.

 =========